 Getting an Organization and Network Health Overview at a Glance

 The homepage of the Meraki dashboard shows the Organization Summary at the top.
-It offers an overview of the overall health of the entire organization.
-If one or more networks have trouble, administrators will immediately know from the homepage.
+It offers an overview of the overall health of the entire organization, including the ability to monitor Meraki access, WAN, and IoT technologies together.
+If one or more networks have trouble, registrators will immediately know from the homepage.

 Below that is the Network section which shows a list of all networks with summarized data usage, clients, tags and other relevant information.
-Administrators can click on each network for a more detailed look at its status and other information.
+Administrators can click on each network for a more detailed look at its status and other information, including WAN and IoT device performance.

 Another useful page that offers a quick look at network-wide health is the Topology page.
 It shows a visual diagram of how the networks within an organization are interconnected.
 If you hover over a network, it will show the real-time number of ports, clients and the current uplink speed of that network.